SymfonyCasts/verify-email-bundle/README.md

     {
         $id = $request->get('id'); // retrieve the user id from the url

-        // Verify the user if exists and is not null if (null === $id) {
+        // Verify the user id exists and is not null if (null === $id) {
             return $this->redirectToRoute('app_home');
         }